-Abhau had people to talk to about how hard it was knowing that Jon, now 18, couldn’t take a boy to prom.
+Abhau had people to talk to about how hard it was knowing that Jon couldn’t take a boy to prom.
 Abhau also shared the sadness he first felt when he realized that he and Meg would never have a daughter-in-law or Jon couldn’t go on a mission like most Mormon teens.

 “It’s all the things you incorrectly assume.
 You sort of mourn the loss of the future that you expected for your kid.
 So that often gets interpreted as sadness not acceptance,” he said.

-Donald Christensen has been involved in Dragon Dads for the past 18 months since his daughter, Mia, 17, came out.
+Donald Christensen got involved in Dragon Dads when his daughter, Mia, came out at age 17.
 While he felt a surge of love for her, he immediately thought he needed to defend her.